gerekper/ganjaking/wp-content/plugins/permalink-manager-pro/README.txt

 8. Permalink Manager settings.

 == Changelog ==

+= 2.2.9.6 =
+* Fix - Hotfix for WooCommerce coupon related functions

+= 2.2.9.5 =
+* Fix - The custom permalink is generated properly if the product is duplicated in WooCommerce dashboard
+* Enhancement - New settings field - "Exclude drafts"
+* Enhancement - Minor code improvements

 = 2.2.9.4 =
 * Fix - The language prefix for default language is now added again when "Use directory for default language" mode is turned on in WPML settings ("Language URL format")